NC-Data-Dashboard/DataDashboard_Public/README.md

 * Updates
   * The data that was pulled from the latest update will be here, waiting to be moved to the Dashboard.

 All folders contain or will contain Windows Batch Files (.bat) to simplify and expedite update process.
-Run these files to update data.
+The update.bat file will run each categories .bat file at the same time, providing a one stop place to update data.

-##### Last updated: 11.12.2019
+##### Last updated: 12.17.2019